AndreyNikiforov/rgbmatrix-font-test/README.md

 ## fonts

-- download font release from TBD
+- download font release from https://github.com/adafruit/circuitpython-fonts
 - extract
 - copy contents of the lib folder into lib folder of project (only some will fit)